Foodzya/FileReaderWriter/readme.txt

 Solution (must be in the folder with FileReaderWriter.exe):
     FileReaderWriter.exe --interactive --bulk --source=C:\Txtfiles --target=C:\Txtfiles\Convertedtxtfiles --format=.etxt --shift=1 --direction=right
 Voila!
 Go check C:\Txtfiles\Convertedfiles folder.
 There you'll find files with .etxt extension (names of the files are equal for their txt predecessors, so if it was test.txt resuls will be test.etxt).
+4)
+Goal: to read text from the encrypted .etxt file, count number of words repetitions, then write into the json file all words with number of repetitions in descending order of the number of repetitions;
+Solution:
+    FileReaderWriter.exe --repetitions --source=C:\ApplicationTests\myFile.etxt --target=C:\ApplicationTests\targetFile.json --json --shift=1 --direction=1
+NOTE: myFile.etxt contains encrypted text.
+So first of all it will be decrypted with the specified shift and direction, then will be executed counting operation, after that all words with number of repetitions will be written to targetFile.json.
+    Consider myFile.etxt contains the following text:
+    "Mpsfn Jqtvn jt tjnqmz evnnz ufyu pg uif qsjoujoh boe uzqftfuujoh joevtusz.
+Mpsfn Jqtvn ibt cffo uif joevtusz't tuboebse evnnz ufyu fwfs tjodf uif 1500t".
+    So after executing command line operation above targeFile.json will look like:
+    "[ {the:3}, {lorem:2}, {ipsum:2}, {dummy:2}, {text:2}, {is:1}, {simply:1}, {of:1}, {printing:1}, {and:1}, {typesetting:1}, {industry:1}, {has:1}, {been:1}, {industry's:1}, {standard:1}, {ever:1}, {since:1}, {1500s:1} ]"